ServiceStack/redis-windows/README.md

     --service-uninstall

 This will remove the Redis service configuration information from the registry.
-Upon successful uninstallation a success message will be displayed and Redis will exit.
+Upon successful uninstallation, a success message will be displayed and Redis will exit.
-This does command not stop the service.
+This does command not to stop the service.

 For instance: